berkgoksel/SierraTwo/README.md

 | **remote_files:write** | Add, edit, and delete remote files on the user’s behalf |

-Install the app on the workspace

-Enter the newly generated Bot User OAuth Token into config.ini
+# User Token Scopes
 Add the following permission to the User Token Scopes.

 | Permission | Description |
 | --- | --- |
 | **admin** | Administer the workspace |

+Enter the newly generated Bot User OAuth Token and User Token into config.ini.

+Install the app on the workspace.